"Before language became a formation of words,

 The 2000s saw more albums of new music from Suns of Arqa, including Magiczna Miłość (which means 'Magical Love' and features Polish musicians), Hallucinasia which features Johar Ali and Raghunath Seth, who also appeared on the following album Scared Sacred along with Youth, DJ Guapo Michael Ormiston and Candida Valentino.
 Four rarely heard ragas found their way onto the next album Know Thyself, and this was followed by a dub album of Leonard Cohen covers called Stranger Music.

 The years that followed saw more collaboration with Youth, on the EP Ancient Temples and the albums All Is Not Lost, But Where Is It? and All Is Not Lost, All Is Dub (a remixed version of its predecessor), which also featured The Orb.
-2016 saw the release of Wadada, two remix and rarity compilations, and a vinyl re-issue of Acid Tabla with new mixes.
-In 2017 Suns of Arqa performed at the Space Mountain Festival in Spain, and their performance was captured on The Space Mountain Sessions.
+2016 saw the release of Wadada, two remix and rarity compilations, and a vinyl re-issue of Acid Tabla.
+2020 saw the release of The Wolf of Badenoch, an epic journey through Scottish history featuring the highland bagpipes of the late great John Snelson.
+The album was arranged and mixed by Brian Hyphen, and featured many long-time Suns of Arqa musicians.

 Guy Called Gerald, UK producers Youth and John Leckie, Greg Hunter, 808 State's Graham Massey, Finley Quaye, Sounds From the Ground, Bryn Jones aka MuslimGauze, Adrian Sherwood, John Cooper-Clarke, the late great Professor Stanley Unwin, Eric Random, new age guru Tim Wheater, Astralasia, Kopeikin, Prince Far-I, The Orb's Alex Patterson, Zion Train, and more recently Gaudi - who mixed SUNS OF ARQA's EP Ancient Temples.